 All other GHG emissions that occur outside the city boundary as a result of activities taking place within the city boundary.

-Note: The following sub-sectors represent less than 1% of the community-wide Scope 1 GHG emissions: Rail, Wastewater Treatment Plants, Marine, Aviation, and Landfill Private Estimated.
+Note: The following sub-sectors represent less than one per cent of the community-wide Scope 1 GHG emissions: Marine, Off Road Vehicles and Equipment, Rail, TTC Buses, Organics and Yard Waste Processing Facilities.

-This section details the 2021 sector-based emissions broken down by sector, sub-sector, and scope.
+This section details the 2022 sector-based emissions broken down by sector, sub-sector and scope.

-In 2021, building sector emissions were 8.1 MT representing 56 per cent of overall community-wide emissions, with most of those emissions attributable to natural gas used for space and water heating.
+In 2022, building sector emissions were 8.7 MT representing 56 per cent of overall community-wide emissions, with most of those emissions attributable to fossil (natural) gas used for space and water heating.
 Transportation emissions accounted for 35 per cent of overall community-wide emissions, with most of those emissions coming from gasoline used in passenger cars and trucks.
 Waste sector emissions, which include emissions from landfills, organics and yard waste processing, and wastewater treatment processes, were nine per cent of overall community-wide emissions.

 Sector